anoopsarkar/nlp-class/project.md

     * Using equations is not necessary but if you do, use a clear mathematical style to explain your model(s).
 * Data
     * Exactly which data set do you plan to use
-    * What is the evaluation measure for the data set
+    * What is the evaluation measure for the data set and what is the baseline

 ### Poster Session